suasuasuasuasua/nextjs-tutorial/README.md

 We've added an artificial 3 second delay in `fetchRevenue()` under `./app/lib/data.ts`.
 With this delay, our whole app freezes until that revenue data is fetched.

+## Chapter 9 - Streaming

+Streaming is a data transfer technique where we break down a route into smaller chunks and progressively stream the content as it becomes ready.

+With streaming we can prevent slow data requests from completely freezing our page.
+The user will still be able to interact with the UI while the rest of the data is being loaded in.
+Note that there won't be any layout shift because Next.js computes where everything _should_ be at compile time.
+Streaming works well with React because each component can be considered a chunk, and thus loaded in parallel independently from one another.

+`loading.tsx` is a special Next.js file built on top of `Suspense`.
+It is a fallback UI that is shown when the page content is still being loaded.
+Since the `SideNav` is a static element, it is shown immediately.

+The `DashboardSkeleton` is something that we can show in the meantime (defined in `./app/ui/skeletons.tsx`).
+Moreover, since `load.tsx` is higher in the tree structure than `./app/dashboard/invoices` and `./app/dashboard/customers`, these changes will be applied downstream.
+We don't necessarily want them to have these changes though, so we can define an `(overview)/` folder to create Route groups.

+Route groups let us organize the files into logical groups without creating new URLs or affecting the URL path structure.
+So `/dashboard/(overview)/page.tsx` becomes `/dashboard`.
+We can do custom route groups like `(marketing)` or `(shopping)` for larger applications too.

+Up to this point, we've been streaming an entire page at a time.
+We can be more granular by streaming by component using React's `Suspense`. `Suspense` allow us to render parts of the application until some condition is met (like when data is loaded).
+We can wrap those specific components in a `Suspense` and pass a fallback component while the dynamic content is loading.

+We can group components that we want to be loaded together in a wrapper.
+It is really up to the designer what they are prioritizing when creating the suspense boundaries.
+Ideally, we want to move suspenses to the components that actually need and fetch data.
+We shouldn't be trying to load all the data in at once in a parent component.